mdn/content/files/en-us/web/mathml/authoring/index.md

   - This might be a bit more difficult to set up, since you need some admin right on your server.

-[TeXZilla](https://github.com/fred-wang/TeXZilla), [LaTeXML](https://dlmf.nist.gov/LaTeXML/) and [Mathoid](https://github.com/gwicke/mathoid) and can be used to perform server-side LaTeX-to-MathML conversion.[ Instiki](http://instiki.org/show/HomePage) and [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) are two wiki engines that support LaTeX-to-MathML conversion.
+[TeXZilla](https://github.com/fred-wang/TeXZilla), [LaTeXML](https://dlmf.nist.gov/LaTeXML/) and [Mathoid](https://github.com/gwicke/mathoid) and can be used to perform server-side LaTeX-to-MathML conversion.
+[Instiki](http://instiki.org/show/HomePage) and [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) are two wiki engines that support LaTeX-to-MathML conversion.

 ## Graphical Interface

 ### Input Box

 [TeXZilla](https://github.com/fred-wang/TeXZilla) has several interfaces, including a [CKEditor plugin](https://ckeditor.com/addon/texzilla) used on MDN, an [online demo](https://fred-wang.github.io/TeXZilla/), a [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/texzilla/) or a [FirefoxOS Webapp](https://marketplace.firefox.com/app/texzilla-1/).
-It has also been integrated into [SeaMonkey](https://www.seamonkey-project.org/) since version 2.28 and into [Thunderbird](https://www.mozilla.org/thunderbird/) since version 31.[ Abiword](http://abisource.org/) contains a small equation editor, based on itex2MML.
+It has also been integrated into [SeaMonkey](https://www.seamonkey-project.org/) since version 2.28 and into [Thunderbird](https://www.mozilla.org/thunderbird/) since version 31.[Abiword](http://abisource.org/) contains a small equation editor, based on itex2MML.
 Finally, [Bluegriffon](http://www.bluegriffon.com/) has an add-on to insert MathML formulas in your document, using ASCII/LaTeX-like syntax.

 ![BlueGriffon](mathml-shot1.png)